 “Since most resistant weeds tend to be located along field borders and edges, this smaller buffer zone is an important way to make certain applicators are getting every weed with their application work,” Ryan Hoffman, Account Relations Manager for North-Central Co-op in Warren, IN, says.

-Chase adds that Dow is now raising Enlist soybeans in many test plots across the U.S. and that these too will be introduced to the greater agricultural marketplace once approvals from China and the European Union are gained.
+Chase adds that Dow is now raising Enlist soybeans in many test plots across the U.S. and that these too will be introduced to the greater agricultural marketplace once approval from China is received.

 Elsewhere at Dow, the company is looking for a big market push for Resicore corn herbicide (acetochlor+mesotrione+clopyralid) in 2018 as well.
 According to Lyndsie Kaehler, U.S. Corn Herbicides Product Manager, Resicore can offer growers burndown and residual control of such tough-to-handle weeds as giant ragweed, waterhemp, and marestail.